 Commercial Real Estate Investing Trends

-Offices, hotels, retail stores, and other commercial real estate investments have suffered heavily during the COVID-19 pandemic.
-While the pandemic isn’t over yet, commercial real estate is expected to continue a trend of economic recovery in the year ahead.
+Offices, hotels, retail stores, and other commercial real estate investments suffered heavily during the COVID-19 pandemic.
+Since the return to normal started, commercial real estate has started its return and trend upward and is projected to continue as the current economy continues to rise.
 Many commercial real estate investors are optimistic as the industry continues to adapt to changes.

 While the start of 2021 did not promise a positive outlook, experts suggested commercial real estate would stabilize by the end of the year.
 According to Kathy Feucht, global real estate leader at Deloitte, commercial real estate investors planned to reduce costs by around 25% in 2021.
 However, there were many surprises over the last year, including increased demand for industrial properties.